Victoric3/Victoric3/README.md

-- 👋 Hi, I’m victor
+- 👋 Hi, I’m victor chukwujiobi
-- 👀 I’m interested in react and nodejs
+- 👀 i'm a fullstack react and nodejs developer
-- 🌱 I’m currently working for alphamagnet
+- 🌱 I’m currently working for alpha3
 - 💞️ I’m looking to collaborate on full stack projects
-- 📫 How to reach me +2349139163346
+- 📫 How to reach me: +2349139163346
+- 📫 How to reach me: chukwujiobivictoric@gmail.com

 <!---
 Victoric3/Victoric3 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.